oVirt/ovirt-site/source/sla/vnic-profiles.html.md

 For example: the network admin will create two VNIC profiles for network "blue":

-Profile "Gold" - with better QoS and with port mirroring
+Profile "teacher-blue" - with better QoS and with port mirroring

-Profile "Silver" with lower QoS and without port mirroring.
+Profile "student-blue" with lower QoS and without port mirroring.

-He will then define the user-group "students" as user of profile "Silver" and user-group "teachers" as user of profile "Gold".
-In this case the teachers will enjoy better quality of service then the students.
-When a teacher will add/edit a virtual NIC he could select profile "Gold" for that NIC - the VNIC will be connected to network "blue" with high QoS and with port mirroring.
+He will then define the user-group "students" as user of profile "student-blue" and user-group "teachers" as user of profile "teacher-blue".
+In this case the teachers will enjoy better quality of service (e.g. Gold) than the students (e.g Silver).
+When a teacher will add/edit a virtual NIC he could select profile "teacher-blue" for that NIC - the VNIC will be connected to network "blue" with high QoS and with port mirroring.

-Question: In the same matter we allowed via the UI to grant 'NetworkUser' to 'everyone' user, wouldn't it ease the use of Profiles if we support it in this context as well?
+*   An option to select 'Allow all users to use this profile' will be added to the dialog.
+If selected, a permission on the the vnic profile will be granted to 'everyone'.

 ##### Editing a Profile

 *   A user should be able to edit the profile properties (including profile name) while VMs are attached and are using this Profile (reference should be done by id).
-*   Changing the network of a vNic profile will be allowed only if no VMs are using the profile.
+*   Changing the network of a vNic profile will be allowed if all the VMs that are using the profile are in status down.
     -   Since we have no way to distinguish between running and current configurations, the expected behavior of such a change is unpredictable and less intuitive to the user (especially since dynamic wiring is supported).
 *   The changes will seep down to all VNICs using the profile.
     -   In case VNIC using the edited profile are connected to running VMs, the change will apply only on the VM next run.

-Question: What about Hibernate/Suspend VM ? will the resume VM action uses the original configuration for the vnics when the VM was started ?
+*   The profile change would only apply after next VM reboot.

 ##### Deleting a Profile